HEARTS: A Holistic Framework for Explainable, Sustainable and Robust Text Stereotype Detection: Results and Discussion

+The full results of our ablation study are shown in \textbf{Table \ref{tab:fullresults}} below.
 Our intention in expanding the original MGSD is to improve its demographic coverage, without materially sacrificing performance of models trained on the dataset.
 The results appear to validate the composition of our dataset, with the dataset expansion generating performance improvements.
 The results show that the highest performing model for each dataset component, in terms of test set macro F1 score, is a BERT variant fine-tuned on the full EMGSD training data (DistilBERT for AWinoQueer and ASeeGULL, BERT for MGSD and EMGSD).
 The comparison of results across model architectures also indicates that the fine-tuned ALBERT-V2 model, which we select to perform explainability and bias evaluation experiments, shows similar performance to BERT variants of larger parameter size, whilst outperforming logistic regression and GPT baselines by a large margin.
 These outcomes indicate that the model is a reasonable choice for developing accurate stereotype classifiers with low carbon footprint.
-A further set of detailed results for the ALBERT-V2 model, decomposing performance by demographic and text length, is displayed in \ref{app:ALBERTV2results}.
+A further set of detailed results for the ALBERT-V2 model, decomposing performance by demographic, is displayed in \ref{app:ALBERTV2results}.

+\textbf{Figure \ref{fig:f1text}} depicts the distribution of test F1 score by text length for the ALBERT-V2 model trained on the EMGSD.
+The results show an increase in F1 score variance as text length increases, with evidence of lower average F1 score for longer text lengths.
+Therefore, our model achieves more robust results when applied to short blocks of text, highlighting the need for new datasets featuring more complex text passages, to develop models capable of also achieving robust performance on longer text.

 In \textbf{Table \ref{tab:detailed_metrics}}, we show example output of HEARTS for a set of text instances from the EMGSD test set.
 Each of these examples, initially sourced from the StereoSet and CrowS-Pairs datasets, contains single tokens that were labelled as stereotypical (masked token that generates the stereotype) by human annotators when the datasets were initially created.
-For each example of correct model predictions, the highest ranked token based on SHAP value aligns with the labelled stereotypical token, with the similarity metrics indicating a lower degree of confidence in model explanations for longer text instances and in cases where the model makes an incorrect prediction.
-We also show mean and standard deviation similarity metrics for SHAP and LIME vectors across a test set sample of size 1,005 in \ref{app:explainability}, to demonstrate statistically significant alignment in the predictions of each method for our dataset.
+For each example of correct ALBERT-V2 model predictions, the highest ranked token based on SHAP value aligns with the labelled stereotypical token, with the similarity metrics indicating a lower degree of confidence in model explanations for longer text instances and in cases where the model makes an incorrect prediction.